FluvGeo/FluvGeo/README.md

 Hi, I’m <b>Will Conley</b> (@FluvGeo)
-- I am a <b>geomorphologist</b> based in New Zealand with proficiency in fluvial and tectonic geomorphology, geoanlaytics, ecology, hydrology, and hydraulics.
+- I am a <b>geomorphologist</b> based in New Zealand with proficiency in fluvial and tectonic geomorphology, geoanlaytics, ecology, hydrology, hydraulics and data science!
 - I have almost 30 years of decades of experience with <b>rivers and catchments</b>, mainly in restoration (nature based solutions, room for the river, working with rivers, etc.).
 - I have worked in <b>river management</b>, <b>design</b>, <b>construction</b>, and <b>research capacities</b>.
 - My main interests are <b>rivers</b>, <b>geohazards</b>, and <b>landscape evolution</b>.